 In the second plot is the same quantity, this time for the most recent 4 hours and using the maximum time resolution of 15 seconds.

 In the third plot, the bottom panel ("ch2") is again the 1 to 500 Angstrom SEM channel, but without any background subtraction.
 The top panel ("ch4") is the first-order SEM channel with a passband of 304 +- 40 Angstroms.
 This channel responds primarily to the very strong Helium 304 line, but is also sensitive to some 'hotter' lines (i.e., lines enhanced during solar events) in its passband, and can also be sensitive to background produced by energetic flare particles.
 For a rough indicator of the current flare background, see our PM flare plot.
 Other near-real time flare monitors are available from ACE/SIS and Soho/ERNE.

 selected SEM figures during some interesting time periods

-The SEM home page has a description of the SEM instrument and calibrated data.
+The SEM home page has a description of the SEM instrument.
 SEM is part of the CELIAS instrument package on the SOHO spacecraft.
 The SEM was designed and constructed by USC (Darrell Judge, Don McMullin, Howard Ogawa and colleagues), and is integrated into the CELIAS/STOF sensor (M. Hilchenbach, Lead Co-I).
 D. Hovestadt and E. Moebius were instrumental in getting the SEM added to the SOHO instrument payload.
 The data processing and presentation on this web page are courtesy the CELIAS/MTOF crew at U of Md.

 the Proton Monitor home page